Podcasts are Thought Leadership Opportunities

-As host of the Healthcare Lead Generation podcast, I have learned a few things about what makes for a good podcast guest.
+As host of the Leading with Health podcast, I have learned a few things about what makes for a good podcast guest.
 Unfortunately, as I learned from a colleague who also has his own podcast, not all guests understand the value being offered to them.
 Whether a paid sponsorship or free, the chance to appear on a podcast is valuable – and you need to be ready for it.

 15 Tips on How to Be a Great Podcast Guest

 1. Choose the right person to be interviewed.

 The default is usually the CEO but that is not always the best choice.
 Yes, you want someone knowledgeable about the topic but they also need to be approachable.
 For audio, that means good inflection, a pleasant voice and naturally conversational.

 This is crazy obvious but I’ve heard hosts talk about what a big problem this can be, saying they’ve had guests call in 10 minutes late to a live radio show.
 Even for pre-recorded podcasts, though, this can mess up the host’s schedule and put you at risk of losing the slot.

 3. Make sure the host has your details right.

 Even the best-prepared host can make a mistake, so go over your bio and company information before you start recording.
 Make sure the host knows how to pronounce your name and your company name.

 4. Have a good connection.